 Choosing your modules

 You must include your module choices in your application in order of preference.
-The new module lists for autumn 2022 are available on the Study Abroad and Exchange Modules page.
+The new module lists for Spring 2024 are available on the Study Abroad and Exchange Modules page.

 What happens next?